3DGenomes/TADbit/doc/source/tutorial_general.rst

   chr21	140000	160000	0	0	0	0	0	0	0	0

-In this case we could implement a simple parser like this one:
+In this case the user could implement a simple parser like this one:

 ::